kevinoid/git-branch-is/README.md

 ```
 $ git-branch-is -i -r "^release/"
-Error: Current branch "master" does not match "^release/".
+Error: Current branch "main" does not match "^release/".
 $ echo $?
 1
 ```

 ### Inverted/Negated Matching

-To check that the current branch is not `master`, use `-I`, `--invert-match`, or `--not` (all functionally equivalent, use whichever you prefer):
+To check that the current branch is not `main`, use `-I`, `--invert-match`, or `--not` (all functionally equivalent, use whichever you prefer):

 ```
-$ git-branch-is --not master
+$ git-branch-is --not main
-Error: Current branch is "master".
+Error: Current branch is "main".
 $ echo $?
 1
 ```